tytydraco/yessleep/out/Never_Ever_Book_A_Red_Eye_Flight_From_A_Suspicious_Website.md

 It was far worse as you'll later learn...

-Anyway, for those of you who are wondering, I won't divulge the name of the travel agency for safety reasons.
+Anyway, for those of you who are wondering about the name of the travel agency, well, I won't divulge the name for safety reasons.

 Now, where was I?

 Oh, as I stated before it was far worse than some scam.

-See, every person I talked to had never heard of this travel agency.
+See, every person I talked to never heard of this particular travel agency.

 On top of that, there were no comments or even ratings online.